-Pregnancy BASICS is a reflective, strengths-based assessment tool designed to help professionals observe and support bonding between parents and their unborn baby throughout pregnancy.
+BASICS is a simple yet powerful tool that helps professionals observe and support the developing bond between expectant parents and their unborn baby — right from the earliest stages of pregnancy.

 Open-ended questions for each trimester, such as: